Kiera

 19

-My relationship with my phone and social media is pretty unhealthy.
-I've been watching YouTube since I was young, and then Instagram, TikTok, and Snapchat came along.
+My relationship with my phone and social media feels pretty unhealthy.
+I've been watching YouTube since I was young, and Instagram, TikTok, and Snapchat came along later.
 I quickly realized that this constant information overload wasn't good for me.
 I'd start scrolling and suddenly two hours had passed.
-That's why I deleted TikTok two years ago.
+That is why I deleted TikTok two years ago.
 It was a good decision.

-Despite that, I noticed I was spending more time on Instagram and YouTube.
-My screen time was way too much; I'd often be on my phone for eight hours a day.
+Then I noticed I was spending more time on Instagram and YouTube.
+I had too much screen time: I'd regularly be on my phone for eight hours a day.
 Eventually, I deleted Snapchat too.
-Now I mostly use Instagram to promote my band.
-YouTube is still tough; it seems like you learn stuff there, but it still sucks up a lot of time.
+I use Instagram mostly to promote my band.
+YouTube is still tricky: it seems educational, but it still sucks up a lot of time.

-I've tried different things to reduce my screen time, like using a 'dumb phone.'
-It was really annoying; you can basically only text.
-Now I use a middle ground: an Android phone.
-You can use Spotify on it, but everything else works so poorly that I hardly use it.
+I've tried a few times to reduce my screen time, for example by using a 'dumb phone.'
+It was really annoying, you can basically only send texts.
+I use a workaround now: an Android phone.
+You can use Spotify, but everything else works so poorly that I hardly use it.

-I wish they would change the algorithm to make it less addictive.
-Social media is designed to keep me on my phone for as long as possible, profiting from my attention.
-Even though we know it’s addictive, it’s hard to resist as long as the algorithm stays the same.
+I wish the algorithm would be changed into something less addictive.
+Social media are designed to keep me on my phone for as long as possible.
+They make a profit out of my attention.
+Even though we all know it is bad and addictive, it is still hard to resist as long as the algorithm doesn't change.

 Darryl